muritane/coordination-architecture/executability_constraint.md

 ---

-## Reflexivity and Self-Application
+## Reflexivity

 This framework is itself a representation.

 It does not execute.
 It owns no buffers.
 It commits to no horizon.
 It incurs no enforced invariants.

 Accordingly, it is a **non-executable diagnostic representation**.